AnirudhBhat/anirudhbhat.github.com/_posts/Fragments/2022-03-23-coroutine-context-vs-coroutine-scope.md

 There are two instances of coroutine context available.
-One is from the CoroutineScope and the other is an instance from CoroutineContext itself.
+One is from the `CoroutineScope` and the other is an instance from `CoroutineContext` itself.

-When we use coroutine builders like "launch" or "async", we get 2 coroutine context.
+When we use coroutine builders like `launch` or `async`, we get 2 coroutine context.
 One from coroutinescope and another from the coroutine builder.

 coroutine builders take "coroutine context" as one of the parameters.